Zaneham/Jovial-LSP/README.md

 |----------|-------------|------|
 | **DTIC ADA142780** | J73 Tutorial - Programming language tutorial | 1982 |

-All documents are available through the Defence Technical Information Centre (DTIC) and are preserved in the Hopper Project historical computing archive.
+All documents are available through the Defence Technical Information Centre (DTIC) and are preserved in my own historical computing archive.

 ## Language History